triton-inference-server/redis_cache/README.md

 There are many ways to go about monitoring what's going on in Redis.
 One popular mode is to export metrics data from Redis to Prometheus, and use Grafana to observe them.

-* If you're using OSS Redis, use the [Redis Exporter](https://grafana.com/oss/prometheus/exporters/redis-exporter/) to export metrics from Redis into.
+* If you're using OSS Redis, use the [Redis Exporter](https://grafana.com/oss/prometheus/exporters/redis-exporter/) to export metrics from Redis into Prometheus.
 * If you're using [Redis Enterprise](https://docs.redis.com/latest/rs/clusters/monitoring/prometheus-integration/) or [Redis Cloud](https://docs.redis.com/latest/rc/cloud-integrations/prometheus-integration/) you can use the built-in integrations for Prometheus

 ## Example